Logo

 Costas Simitis then led the party in the national elections of 22 September 1996, gaining a mandate in his own right.

-Costas Simitis worked very closely and had a good relationship with his Cabinet Secretary of 8 years, Sokratis Kosmidis.
+Costas Simitis worked very closely and had a good relationship with his Cabinet Secretary of eight years, Sokratis Kosmidis.

 On 7 January 2004, with PASOK's popularity collapsing, Costas Simitis announced that he would resign as party president and would not stand for re-election as Prime Minister in the forthcoming legislative elections.

-Costas Simitis is largely known in Greece for his political philosophy which is known as "Eksynchronismos" which focused on extensive public investment and infrastructure works as well as economic and labor reforms.
+Costas Simitis is known mainly in Greece for his political philosophy, known as Eksynchronismos, which focused on extensive public investment and infrastructure works as well as economic and labor reforms.

 However, the macroeconomic data presented by Costas Simitis' government were called into question by an audit performed by the successor government of New Democracy in 2004.